 Okay, back to “I love the doctrine but hate the culture.”
 (This is the entire point of this post:)

 If you hate church culture, your hatred is actually aimed at the lives of millions of flawed church members trying to find their way towards Christ.
 Why?
 Because that’s what the “Culture” is made up of: the lives of the saints.
 It is truly one of the most judgmental statements I have ever heard, and the irony should not go unnoticed.
 I’m one of those flawed people, and, apparently, so are you.
 (See, that’s me being judgmental.)

 One of the grand ironies I’ve heard is when people defend leaving the church because members were too judgmental.

-Lately I have seen many talking about how the Culture of the church has given people cause to leave the church.
+Lately, I have seen many talking about how “Church Culture” has given people cause to leave the church.
 It is tragic, but understandable.
-Sometimes the behavior of the flawed members of the church can -and does – overpower the love for, or testimony of, the doctrine.
+Sometimes the behavior of the flawed members of the church can – and does – overpower the love for, or testimony of, the doctrine.